high-in-entropy/MovieLens/README.md

 # MovieLens
-This repository aims at implementing data analytics to a MovieLens data.
+## This repository aims at implementing data analytics to a MovieLens data.
+This code implements a few functionalities of pandas, mostly dealing with the treatment of a tabular data.
+Analytics is done by the code, however, its interpretation is left to the reader.
+We can discuss the interpretations in the comments below the code.
+Thank You!